box/box-ui-elements/DEVELOPING.md

 6. Add the upstream repo to your remotes `git remote add upstream git@github.com:box/box-ui-elements.git`.
 7. Verify your remotes are properly set up `git remote -v`.
 You should pull updates from the `upstream` box repo and push changes to your fork `origin`.

-## Testing UI Elements with demo data
+## Examples Page (aka the Style Guide)

-Examples can be found in the [examples folder](examples).
-These examples use demo data within the UI Elements.
-Due to security restrictions, the data is read-only.
+A published version of the style guide can be seen at https://opensource.box.com/box-ui-elements/.
+The style guide uses **_live_** demo data within the UI Elements.
+Due to security restrictions this data is read-only.
+You can run a local version of the style guide as follows:

-1. Start the examples/styleguide server via `yarn start`.
+1. Start the style guide server via `yarn start` (or via `yarn start:examples:legacy`, to include support for IE 11).
 2. Navigate to `http://localhost:6060/` to see the UI Elements in action.

-## Testing UI Elements with your data

-To test the Box UI Elements with your own box data and auth token, launch a local webpack dev server via `yarn start:dev` and navigate to `http://localhost:8080/`.
-HTML test files for local development are located inside the [test folder](http://localhost:8080/test).

-1. Open a test file, such as http://localhost:8080/test/sidebar.html
-2. When prompted, enter a file id and developer token.
-    1. Developer tokens can be created at https://app.box.com/developers/console.
-    2. Select `Custom App` and choose `Oauth 2.0 with JWT (Server Authentication)`.
-    3. Select `View Your App` > `Configuration` > `CORS Domains` and add `http://localhost:8080` to the domain whitelist.
-Save the configuration.
-    4. The developer token will be regenerated once the configuration is saved.
-Copy the token and paste into the prompt in the localhost test page.
-The token will be valid for an hour; return to the app configuration page to generate a new token.
-    5. For additional information about developing on the Box Platform, see the [Platform docs](https://developer.box.com/docs/box-ui-elements#section-using-the-box-ui-elements).
+If testing on a different machine or VM, you can instead use the IP address shown on your terminal window.

+**_NOTE:_** _This note applies to testing top level UI Elements only and not the lower level components.
+If you want to use your own live data for the style guide, then start the style guide server using [your own developer auth token](https://developer.box.com/docs/authenticate-with-developer-token) and a file or folder ID via_

+-   `TOKEN=<YOUR_TOKEN> FILEID=<YOUR_FILE_ID> yarn start` or
+-   `TOKEN=<YOUR_TOKEN> FOLDERID=<YOUR_FOLDER_ID> yarn start`

-## Testing UI Elements in a parent project
+## Testing UI Elements in a Parent Project

 To test the Box UI Elements with your own project use local Yarn linking.